 The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
-For 14 Aquarii, the location is 21h 16m 17.78 and -09 d 12 `52.8 .
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
+For 14 Aquarii, the location is 21h 16m 17.78 and -09d12`52.8 .

 14 Aquarii has an apparent magnitude of 6.45 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-14 Aquarii has an absolute magnitude of -2.30 which is the apparent magnitude of an object if it were 32.6 light years away or 10 parsecs from Earth.
+If you used the 1997 Parallax value, you would get an absolute magnitude of -2.30 If you used the 2007 Parallax value, you would get an absolute magnitude of -2.08.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.
-The star's temperature has been calculated at being about 3000 Kelvin.
-(Based on the b-v value of 1.61 and the lookup on SDSS.)

-The star is a pulsating Semiregular s, which are giants or supergiants of intermediate and late spectral variable type which means that its size changes over time.
+The star is a pulsating Semi-Regular Star which are giants or supergiants of intermediate and late spectral variable type which means that its size changes over time.
 The Variable Type is usually named after the first star of that type to be spotted.
-14 Aquarii brightness ranges from a magnitude of 7.000 to a magnitude of 6.000 over its variable period.
+14 Aquarii brightness ranges from a magnitude of 6.536 to a magnitude of 6.471 over its variable period.
 The smaller the magnitude, the brighter the star.
-Its variable/pulsating period lasts for 5.0 days (variability).
+Its variable/pulsating period lasts for 4.9 days (variability).

 |Short Name||IW Aqr|